 My Spanish is a little rusty but I manage to make a full conversation with Federico.
 As we make our way to the village, Geetika starts seeing familiarity between Oaxaca and the city she grew up in India - from the warm summer breeze to the gorgeous poinciana trees along the dusty streets.

-It’s barely 7:30AM and we get woken up by this loud banging noise; we find out it’s Antonio weaving on a big floor loom just upstairs from us.
+It’s barely 7:30AM when we are woken up by a loud banging noise; we find out it’s Antonio weaving on a big floor loom just upstairs from us.
 Mexican radio is playing— on full blast of course— and it honestly feels like we’re on set for an authentic Mexican movie scene.

 Juana’s waiting for us in the backyard.
-As we make our way down to the village center, she tells me they have a relative’s birthday party in the afternoon and wants to show us around her studio before then.
+As we make our way down to the village center, she tells me they have a relative’s birthday party in the afternoon, so she wants to show us around her studio before then.

 Once done shopping, we head back to the house.
 Seeing Juana’s home in the daylight feels quite surreal.
 There’s more green than anything; flower pots all around the courtyard, even pomegranate and citrus trees growing at the center.
 Antonio’s still weaving in the upstairs studio— lively music still going strong.
 The environment feels fresh and tranquil.
 I’m feeling so at peace.

 As Juana prepares breakfast in the kitchen, Antonio waves us over.
 We take the stairs up to the open air studio, only to discover a gorgeous view of the lush green mountains surrounding us… I mean WOW.